sckarlin/django-uniauth/README.md

 This model is automatically attached to each User upon creation, and extends the User model with the extra data Uniauth requires.
 The other Uniauth models all interact with the `UserProfile` model rather than the User model directly.
 Accessible via `user.uniauth_profile`.

  - `get_display_id`: This method returns a more display-friendly ID for the user, using their username.
 If the User was created via CAS authentication, it will return their username without the institution prefix (so a User with username "cas-exampleinst-id123" would return "id123").
 If their username is an email address, it will return everything before the "@" symbol (so "johndoe@example.com" would become "johndoe").
-Otherwise the username is returned unmodified.
+Otherwise, the username is returned unmodified.
 These generated IDs are not guaranteed to be unique.

 ### LinkedEmail: